 Keeping black cats safe:

 It is always a good idea to keep your black cat indoors all the time, however, this is especially important in the weeks leading up to Halloween.
-Sadly there are still people out there who will take the opportunity to take out their ignorance and aggression on the poor black cats (although other colours may be targeted too).
+Sadly there are still people out there who will take the opportunity to take out their ignorance and aggression on the poor black cats.
 So it is best for all concerned to keep your cat safe and indoors.

 Black cats make just as wonderful pets as cats of any other colour.
-They certainly don’t bring bad luck to a household and this belief has been held for too long.
 It is unfortunate that they are still the target of superstition in so many countries.